GDP quarterly national accounts, UK: October to December 2023

 5. Income

-Total gross operating surplus (GOS) of corporations, excluding the alignment adjustment, fell by 1.9% (Table 3), with falls in both financial corporations and non-financial corporations GOS.
-Within GOS of corporations, there continues to be increased uncertainty around the full impacts of the Energy Bill Relief and Energy Price Guarantee schemes, however, this has improved as reflected in the income alignment adjustments, which have now came into our normal tolerance range of plus or minus £3 billion.
-As a result there are revisions to total GOS.
-Excluding the alignment adjustment, GOS sees minimal revision across 2022 and 2023, with the largest revisions in Quarter 3 2023 both in private non-financial corporations and financial corporations GOS.
+Total gross operating surplus (GOS) of corporations excluding the alignment adjustment fell by 1.7% (Table 3) with falls in both non-financial corporations and financial corporations GOS.
+Within GOS of corporations, there continues to be uncertainty around the full impacts of the Energy Bill Relief and Energy Price Guarantee schemes that affect the first half of 2023.

 Back to table of contents